evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 The model has 2 USB-C connections as standard.
 As an option you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.

 {{< sitefiguresized thumb="models/skoda/enyaq_iv/enyaq_iv80x/headlights_1_st.jpg" title="SKODA Enyaq iV80x" width="3000" height="2000"  >}}